scienter/JoPIC/README.md

 # 3. Input file

 Some examples are prepared in '**input**' folder.
 Input file can be any txt file.
 Examples have '.inp' extension, but there is no rule to define file name.

+In writing....

+# 4. Postprocessing

+Output files are written in hdf5 file format.
+You may convert or explore output file using python or c programming.

+In '**diag**' folder, you may find some postprocessing codes, those convert hdf5 output to txt file.

+The converted txt is already arranged to plot in 'gnuplot' which is well-known free software and available for windows and linux system.

+A postprocessing program written in python will be preparing in the future.

+To use diag programs, you have to compile codes.
+In '**diag**' directory, you may find '**compile**'.
+After specifying library pathes, simply type

+**sh compile** or **./compile**

+After finishing compilation, you will have list of programs.

+In writing....